LuminateBristol/Arduino-ROS-Service-Server/README.md

 ## Generating the .srv and corresponding header file
 For a service to work, an .srv file must first be created.
 This states the data type for the request and response of the ROS service.
 For an Arduino server, there must also be a corresponding header file which describes the service in a format that Arduino can understand.
 Luckily for us, the rosserial library is able to autogenerate this for us.

 Firstly, navigate to your ROS packaage's directory.
-For this example let's call the package arduino_ros.
+For this example let's call the package `arduino_ros`.
 For more info on creating packages, see the ROS Wiki.

 Once we have navigated to the correct directory, create a srv folder and within that create a .srv file.